nosepass/todo_notifier/README.md

 SharedPreferences solely so I could play around with asynchronus apis.

 ##Setup
-Aside from what build.gradle has taken care of, you need the Kotlin plugin in Android Studio.
+Aside from what build.gradle has taken care of, you need two Kotlin plugins in Android Studio, "Kotlin" and "Kotlin Extensions for Android".
 I am using Android Studio 1.2 for the unit testing support.

+##Quick Android Testing Refresher
+There are a few types of tests Google suggests you use in Android.
+You can write jvm unit tests, instrumented "unit" tests, and instrumented integration tests.
+Plain jvm unit tests live in src/test, instrumented tests that run on a device live in src/androidTest.
+In Android Studio, you can only use one test type at a time, switching between "Unit Tests" and "Android Instrumentation Tests" in the Build Variants view as needed.
+This projects uses both types.

 ##Challenges
 ###Kotlin
-* Dagger modules and component classes must be Java, since the Dagger annotation processing runs before Kotlin classes are compiled.
+* Dagger modules and component classes must be Java, since that part of the Dagger annotation processing runs before Kotlin classes are compiled.
 Parts of Application had to be in Java as well, since Dagger initialization also needed to be in Java.
-* Dagger cannot access Kotlin fields, so you have to create and annotate setters with @Inject instead.
+* Dagger cannot access Kotlin fields, so you have to create and annotate setters with @Inject to allow Dagger to inject into Kotlin objects.
-* Using @Named Dagger dependencies needed another variation, with @Named being on the parameter of the setter.
+* Using @Named Dagger dependencies needed a more verbose setter variation, with @Named being on the parameter of the setter.
 * Kotlin cannot be used for unit tests, the test runner can't see the classes created by kotlin-gradle for some reason.
+Integration tests can be in Kotlin, but AS does not create run configurations for them automatically.
 * Static initializers do not exist in Kotlin, and were the suggested way to configure Cupboard.
 I had to use an alternate method of registering model classes for Cupboard.
 * Mocking Kotlin classes with Mockito doesn't work right.
 When you call